Research on the six economies of the Gulf Cooperation Council

 So there it is.
 I’m not entirely convinced, but perfectly well accept that the GCC may have outgrown the peg.
 Meanwhile, it’s worth remembering that no exchange-rate regime on its own delivers a definitive economic framework.
 Fiscal control and structural matters remain beasts which have to be tamed for a successful, overall strategy.

+Also, we are still talking about 2010.
+By my calculation, that’s getting on for four years away.
 The dollar might still be ‘weak’ and the euro ‘strong’.
 We cannot know.
 But, won’t the markets have moved on a bit by then?

 On the practical side, the European Central Bank is offering the GCC states advice, and their technocrats are probably among the least objectionable of the EU’s infrastructure.
 Whether the euro will appear in the policy mix is then an intriguing issue.
 Europe does not have much call for an even higher dollar exchange rate, but it does like gestures denoting prestige.